RESEARCH STARTER

 The ALP was founded with the goal of providing workers with greater representation in the colonial parliament.
 Originally called by a variety of regional names, the forerunners to the ALP were established in the wake of a strike in Barcaldine, Queensland.
 The strike was organized by unionized sheep shearers and spread to the pastoral and maritime industries in 1891.
 In their first campaigns for the South Australia and New South Wales state elections, these groups primarily ran on the basis of offering stronger protections for workers.
 These principles would also guide the party as it established itself on a national level.

 The ALP officially launched itself as a single party shortly after the federal elections of 1901, Australia's first as a nation independent of the United Kingdom.
 Several candidates from various Labor parties organized at the state level were elected independently and chose to join together on May 8, 1901.
-Initially it drew its strongest support from rural regions and unionists, although by the elections of 1910, it had extended its base of support to include white collar workers, women (who had gained the right to vote in national elections in 1903), and Catholics.
+Initially it drew its strongest support from rural regions and unionists, although by the elections of 1910, it had extended its base of support to include white-collar workers, women (who had gained the right to vote in national elections in 1903), and Catholics.

 In 1910, the Labor Party was able to form a majority government—it was the first Labor Party in the world to do so.
 Under Australia's parliamentary system, a majority government only occurs when a single party is able to gain an absolute majority of seats in federal elections.
-The ALP was also able to gain straight majorities from 1914–1917, 1929–1931, 1943–1948, 1972–1975, 1983–1996, 2007–2010, and 2022–2024.
+The ALP was also capable of gaining straight majorities from 1914–1917, 1929–1931, 1941–1949, 1972–1975, 1983–1996, 2007–2010, and 2022–2025.

 The ALP's greatest window of power came between 1983 and 1996 under the stewardship of Bob Hawke.
 The prime minister of Australia from March 11, 1983, to December 20, 1991, Hawke became one of the mobilizing forces of the ALP after heading one of Australia's leading unions.
 The ALP won four consecutive federal elections under Hawke, and enjoyed thirteen years in power—the longest tenure of any political party in Australia's history.
-Under his leadership, the ALP established national curriculum standards, drafted sex discrimination legislature, promoted advocacy for the indigenous peoples of Australia, and established a Medicare system.
+Under his leadership, the ALP established national curriculum standards, drafted sex discrimination legislation, promoted advocacy for the Indigenous peoples of Australia, and established a Medicare system.

 Divisions Within the ALP